sirdog9001/EnduraBot/mkdocs/docs/classes.md

 EnduraBot uses various custom-made classes to enhance it's functionality.
 These are stored in `classes/`.

 ## DBBlacklist
-This class is stored in `classes/db_blacklist_handler.py`.
-When initiated it creates a connection to the `endurabot.db` database and, if the table does not already exist, creates the `blacklist` table.
+This class is stored at `classes/db_blacklist_handler.py`.

+When initiated a connection to the `endurabot.db` database is made and, if the table does not already exist, the `blacklist` table is created.

 ### check_status()
 This method accepts the following arguements: